tigrisdata/tigris-os-docs/docs/pricing/index.md

 costs.
 This is because we haven't finalized the pricing for data transfer yet.
-There are several aspects of Tigris that involve data transfer from one region to another, such as when data is replicated to another region for redundancy, or when data is moved to a region clos to the user, etc. We want to make sure that pricing for data transfer is fair and transparent, and as we will work through the beta, we will finalize the pricing for data transfer and update this page.
+There are several aspects of Tigris that involve data transfer from one region to another, such as when data is replicated to another region for redundancy, or when data is moved to a region close to the user, etc. We want to make sure that pricing for data transfer is fair and transparent, and as we will work through the beta, we will finalize the pricing for data transfer and update this page.